solids4foam/solids4foam/README.md

 ### Who do I talk to? ###

-solids4foam is developed by Philip Cardiff and Zeljko Tukovic.
+solids4foam is developed by Philip Cardiff and Zeljko Tukovic, with contributions for many others.

 Emails: philip.cardiff@ucd.ie and zeljko.tukovic@fsb.hr